All 24 Thessaloniki Sightseeing

-In an elegant, three-storey house that dates from 1870, in the centre of the Old Town of Thessaloniki, there is the house where Kemal Ataturk, the founder of modern Turkey was born in 1881, when the town was still under the Turkish rule.
+In an elegant, three-storey house that dates from 1870, in the center of the Old Town of Thessaloniki, there is the house where Kemal Ataturk, the founder of modern Turkey was born in 1881 when the town was still under the Turkish rule.
 The Municipality of Thessaloniki donated the house to the Turkish state in 1935, which converted it into a museum.
-Visitors can see the rooms where the Turkish leader was born and grew up till 1912, when the town was set free and incorporated to the Greek State.
+Visitors can see the rooms where the Turkish leader was born and grew up till 1912 when the town was set free and incorporated into the Greek State.

 The two Balkan Wars that took place in the early 20th century is very important for Thessaloniki and the region of Macedonia in general.
 In fact, during the 1st Balkan War in 1912, the town was set free by the Ottoman rule that had lasted for about five centuries.
 To celebrate such historical events, the Museum of the Balkan Wars was created in 1999.
 It is located in a restored mansion at Yefira, a village about 25 km from Thessaloniki.

 Bey Hamam is an old Ottoman bathhouse located along Egnatia Street, next to the church of Panagia Halkeon.
 Its name means "the Baths of Paradise".
 Originally built in 1444 by Sultan Murad II, this is among the most important remains of the Ottoman occupation in Thessaloniki.

 The Museum of Byzantine Culture was established in 1989 and it opened to public in 1993.
 Today, the museum has 11 rooms in total that host permanent and temporary exhbitions as well as educational programmes.
 Some exhibits of the Byzantine Museum are housed in the White Tower, the symbol of Thessaloniki.